TheLineGroup/WinAPI-ThreadInjection/README.md

 Usage Guide

-The core functionality of this project resides within the main.rs file.
+The core functionality of this project resides within the main.rs file, https://github.com/BlackSnufkin/NovaLdr/blob/main/src/main.rs.
 You'll need to adjust the target address and path to your target DLL as per your requirements.
 The provided example demonstrates how to:

 Allocate memory within a target process specifically for the trampoline code.
 Inject the crafted trampoline code into the allocated memory space.